 Ruth 4 – Redemption: Five People (Character studies) of Ruth 4

-When my family came to China we were amazed at how thrifty people here are.
-Do you notice how nothing is wasted?
+I lived in Asia for many years and amazed at how thrifty people here are.
+Nothing was wasted.
 Everything, no matter how cheap is valued.

 I once sat in front of a supermarket waiting for a friend.
 I was there for about 15 minutes.
 In that short amount of time I saw more than five different people walk by collecting used water bottles which had been tossed aside.